 This is the Stage I core course for all Bachelor of Global Studies majors.

-Part one is an introduction to the interdisciplinary field of Global Studies and explores the skills and approaches you need to successfully complete your degree.
+Part 1 is an introduction to the interdisciplinary field of Global Studies and explores the skills and approaches you need to successfully complete your degree.

 - Cultural perceptions and values: ethnicity, race, gender, religion

 - Language use in home and institutional settings

 - Nonverbal communication

 - Multi-ethnic workplaces

 The course will enable you to identify and explain challenges relating to communication in multi-ethnic and multilingual societies in local, regional and global contexts.
 You will apply knowledge and skills gained in this course to critically describe aspects relating to communication across cultures.